 English majors with a concentration in creative writing must satisfy the requirements for the major, including an introductory-level and an intermediate- or advanced-level creative writing course in a single genre, and an additional elective course in another creative writing genre.
 Two of these creative writing courses may be the two allowed within the ten courses required for the major, with an additional creative writing course above the ten required (for a total of eleven courses).
 One independent study may count toward the concentration with approval from the department chair.

 The minor requires five courses in the department.
 At least three of these must be numbered 2000 or higher.
 No more than one creative writing course may count toward the minor.
 ENGL 1050 Writing Studio, ENGL 1060 English Composition, and ENGL 2805 Teaching Writing: Theory and Practice do not count toward the minor.
 Transfer credits and independent studies may not be applied to the minor.
+Minors may double-count one course with another department or program.

-The department participates in an interdisciplinary major in English and Theater.
+The department participates in an interdisciplinary major in English and theater.
 See the Interdisciplinary Majors.

 Additional Information and Department Policies